flipacholas/Architecture-of-consoles/articles/playstation.md

 ## CPU

+This section dissects the 'Sony CXD8530BQ', one of the two big chips this console houses.
+It's what we would call a 'System-on-Chip' in today's world.

+### The origins

 The main processor is one of those 'x designed by y, based on z and second-sourced from w' which is a bit dense to summarise in a few sentences, so why don't we start with some historical context?

 {{< tabs >}}